eingaeph/pip.imbue.hood/README.md

-  Lausler's code https://github.com/pklausler/aoeui is an alternative prototype built to very similar specifications of length and dependencies and has been used by the author.
+  Lausler's code https://github.com/pklausler/aoeui is an alternative prototype built to very similar specifications of length and dependencies and has been used by the author for years.

-  The prototype code contains a copyright notice (2016). licensed by Salvatore Sanfilippo under terms which are here incorporated as LICENSE.md.
+  The prototype code contains a copyright notice (2016).
+It is licensed by Salvatore Sanfilippo under terms which are here incorporated as LICENSE.md.

-  Vigliag has forked https://github.com/vigliag/kilo Sanfilippo's code adding comments explaining coding decisions etc.
+  Vigliag https://github.com/vigliag/kilo has forked Sanfilippo's code adding comments explaining coding decisions etc.

-  http://viewsourcecode.org links to a valuable tutorial by Jeremy.Ruten who works with Sanfilippo's.
-Ruten works at a deep level and renders this work a partial redundancy, but possibly his work is not directly usable for the pip.. project's purposes.
-This project's goal is "achieving a primary school understanding of kilo.c" whereas Ruten works at the high school level, at the least.
+  http://viewsourcecode.org links to a valuable tutorial by Jeremy.Ruten who works with Sanfilippo's code.
+Ruten works at a deep level and renders this work a partial redundancy, but possibly his work is not directly usable for the this project's purposes.
+The project's goal is "achieving a primary school understanding of kilo.c" whereas Ruten works at the high school level, at the least.